asier-ortiz/airport-finder/README.md

 - Make sure you have npm installed
 - Run the `npm install` command from the project root directory to download the dependencies
 - Run the `npm start` command from the root directory of the project
-- Once the build is done Parcel will start the local server on port 1234 (it'll choose another one if it is busy) <http://localhost:1234>
+- Once the build is done Parcel will start the local server on port 1234 (it'll choose another one if it is occupied) <http://localhost:1234>

 ## Screenshots